 They’d never dieted.
 Why would they?
 They never needed to.

 Big Appetite Plus Fatigue Equals Weight Gain

 Antidepressants, mood stabilizers, and atypical antipsychotic drugs seem to alter appetite by inhibiting serotonin-based regulation of the appetite function.
 A persistent need to eat remains after the stomach is full of food, along with cravings for carbohydrate snacks.
-Sometimes the ravenous need to eat interferes with sleep, and leads to waking up in the middle of the night to eat.
+Sometimes the ravenous need to eat interferes with sleep and leads to waking up in the middle of the night to eat.
 Medication-associated fatigue frequently accompanies the overeating side effects, so the motivation, and indeed the ability, to exercise off the extra calories becomes difficult or impossible.

 All this is well known, and even if a prescribing physician may not mention weight gain as a side effect, countless studies have confirmed it to be so.
 So if weight gain is caused by the medication, then weight loss should follow its discontinuation.
 And it does for most people.
 Once the medication is out of the body, normal appetite returns, fatigue diminishes, and the patient returns to eating and exercising normally.
-Increasing serotonin level and activity prior to meals diminishes any lingering inability to feel full after eating or an inability to control snacking.
+Increasing serotonin levels and activity prior to meals diminish any lingering inability to feel full after eating or an inability to control snacking.
 Consuming small amounts of fat-free, low-protein carbohydrate foods such as oatmeal an hour before mealtime or as an afternoon snack increases serotonin sufficiently to resume normal appetite control.
 Returning to a vigorous workout schedule once the side effect of fatigue disappears accelerates weight loss.